booltox/chicago-community-area-ward-demographics/README.md

 ### Usage

-#### Get an API key
+#### 🔑 Get an API key

 To retrieve data, first [get a Census API key](https://api.census.gov/data/key_signup.html).

-When your key is activated, make a working copy of the secrets file:
+When your key is activated, make a working copy of the secrets file by running this command in your terminal:

 ```bash
 cp scripts/secrets.py.example scripts/secrets.py
 ```

-Replace 'YOUR API KEY' with, what else?, your API key.
+Open the new file in your favorite text editor and replace `YOUR API KEY` with - what else? - your API key.

 #### ♻️ Make the default data afresh

-**To remove and remake the default data**, run this in your terminal:
+**To remove and remake the default data**, run this command in your terminal:

 ```bash
 make clean && docker-compose run --rm data